Da-Buche/skill-best-practices/README.md

 It will also help debugging as the more you test, the less you break things and the easier you spot errors.

+### Add docstrings to functions.

-### If you write functions, the minimum requirement is to document them with docstrings.
+The minimum requirement is to list the arguments and the output.

-It should explain the arguments and the output.
-(Sometimes explain the purpose and detail the behavior.)
+It is also nice to explain the purpose and detail the behavior.

+Docstrings are better than regular comments as they are easier to manipulate,
+when generating documentation, for instance.

 # Basic SKILL/SKILL++ Advice

+## Simple Improvements

+The following advice are low hanging fruits but can drastically improve code quality and robustness.

 ### Lint your files.

-Follow lint advices and try to get 100% score.
+Follow lint recommendations and try to reach 100% score.
 A high score is reassuring, it means the author made effort cleaning his code.